GlobalEnergyMonitor/GGPT-US-EIA/README.md

 The “Instructions” PDF in this download has code definitions as well, same as in Layout.
 In 2020 it was in Table 28 “Energy Source Codes and Heat Content”.

 Some notes:
-* There's some inconsitency in colmun names.
+* There's some inconsistency in colmun names.
 "Plant Code" and "Plant ID" are the same, as are "Entity ID" and "Utility ID"
 * Utility == operator (“Legal name of the company that is responsible for the day-to-day operations of the generator")
 * Combined cycle untis are broken out into their respective parts, but the "Unit Code" field identifies which go together into a block.
 (Unit Code: “All generators that operate as a unit have the same unit code”)
 * In the GGPT: